silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 $MenuTitle
 ```

-Most objects within Silverstripe CMS will respond to `$Title` (i.e they should have a `Title` database field or at least a
+Most objects within Silverstripe CMS will respond to `$Title` (i.e.they should have a `Title` database field or at least a
 `getTitle()` method).

 The CMS module in particular provides two fields to label a page: `Title` and `MenuTitle`. `Title` is the title